 We performed a comparison between Microsoft Parallel Data Warehouse and Teradata based on real PeerSpot user reviews.

-Find out in this report how the two Data Warehouse solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The UI is very simple and functional for my clients, most of the clients that use the solution are not experts."
+Find out in this report how the two Data Warehouse solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It has allowed fast daily loads and analysis of millions of rows of data, which eventually moved to near real-time."

 "The solution's integration is good."